-Throughout this course, we will work in pairs or small teams to plan, manage, design complete an instructional design project and engage in class discussions and peer review activities.
+Throughout this course, we will develop several artifacts of our scholarship - e.g., reflections, free writing, discussions, annotations, content design and development, and other media.
 We will share our work with each other for feedback to grow our thinking and learning.
-Much like our learning, our work is never truly 'done,' so we will consider the pieces we share "works-in-progress" that can be further refined through community reflection.
+Much like our learning, our work is never truly 'done,' so we will consider the pieces we share "works-in- progress" that can be further refined through community reflection.
 In responding to someone's work, we will follow this PQS pattern:

 - 1. Positive Response: If we "listen" fully to the work offered, we can find wisdom within.
-For example, consider the following questions: - What do you remember best from this work? - What resonated with you most from this work, and why? - What is most interesting to you about this piece? - 2.
+For example, consider the following questions: - o What do you remember best from this work?

+- What resonated with you most from this work, and why? - What is most interesting to you about this piece? - 2.
 Questions: Through our spirit of curiosity, we can offer our peers new questions to grapple with in their inquiry process.
-For example, consider the following: - What are you curious about in the topic of this work? - What are you confused about? - What would you like to know? - 3.
+For example, consider the following: - What are you curious about in the topic of this work? - o What are you confused about? - o What would you like to know? - 3.
 Suggestions: We can offer our wisdom to support the learning journey of our peers.
-Based on what you think is the purpose of the work, consider offering one or two suggestions, especially for what could be: - Added to the piece Does it need a new section, or is there a part that the writer or producer should expand? - Taken out of the piece Is a part unnecessary or repeated? - Changed in the piece Can a part be revised with a recommended approach to improve it?
+Based on what you think is the purpose of the work, consider offering one or two suggestions, especially for what could be: - Added to the piece Does it need a new section, or is there a part that the writer or producer should expand? - o Taken out of the piece Is a part unnecessary or repeated? - Changed in the piece Can a part be revised with a recommended approach to improve it?